Recycling the resource: Sequential usage of shared state in quantum teleportation with weak measurements: Maximally entangled state as the initial resource

 The calculation of the average fidelity and the effective states can be performed generally for any subsequent rounds based on three lemmas which we state next.

-\begin{lemma} The teleportation fidelity of a Werner state of probability $p'$, given in Eq. (\ref{eq:werner-phi}), when subjected to a weak Bell measurements of the type in Eq. \eqref{eq:whitenoise}, having the sharpness parameter $\lambda'$, at any round is given by
+{\it Lemma 1}: {\it The teleportation fidelity of a Werner state of probability $p'$, given in Eq. (\ref{eq:werner-phi}), when subjected to a weak Bell measurements of the type in Eq. \eqref{eq:whitenoise}, having the sharpness parameter $\lambda'$, at any round is given by } \begin{proof} The Werner state of probability $p'$, shared between $A$ and $B$ reads as